civodlu/trw/docs/source/example.rst

 .. figure:: images/mnist-train-softmax-e40.png
     :align: center

-    The samples are displayed on the x-axis (one per pixel) and y-axis shows the epochs. `Green` indicates a sample was correctly classified and red indicates an error.
-Samples are sorted by error frequency.
+    The samples are displayed on the x-axis (one per pixel) and y-axis shows the epochs. `Red` indicates a sample with high loss while yellow indicates samples with low loss.
+Samples are sorted by overall loss.

 Here are the most difficult examples to classify.
 This can be used quickly identify outliers: